HOUSING & RESIDENCE LIFE

-Possession of items not allowed in the residence hall apartment, rooms and/or public areas, to include heaters/heating units, hookahs, halogen lamps, lamps with plastic shades, fog machines, candles (with or without wicks), outside antennae, flammable fluids , candle warmers, oil burners, or incense.
+Possession of items that are determined to be fire hazards are not allowed in the residence hall apartment, rooms and/or public areas, include, but are not limited to, heaters/heating units, hookahs, halogen lamps, lamps with plastic shades, fog machines, candles (with or without wicks), outside antennae, flammable fluids , candle warmers, oil burners, or incense.

 Gambling is not allowed on campus.

 As a resident, it is your responsibility to place garbage in the trash chutes or dumpsters located in each complex.
 Garbage may not be kept in the hallways, stairwells, or balconies.
 Please help us maintain clean and well maintained facilities.
 Residents and visitors to the communities are asked to keep hallways, public areas, stairwells, and landscaping free of trash and cigarette butts.
 Any type of trash left outside of living areas (in hallways, outside of front doors, in stairwells, etc.) will incur charges.

 Participation in any type of sporting activity in the hallways, balconies and/or any indoor area of the residence halls is prohibited.
 Any damages incurred as a result of hall sports will be assessed to the residents responsible.